Keeping Your APIs Safe: Best Practices for Top-Notch Security

 Businesses are increasingly relying on APIs to enable seamless integration with partners, vendors, and third-party applications, and API security breaches can result in serious financial and reputational damage to an organization — with some API security research placing the average cost per attack at around $6.1 million.

-APIs are now the leading vector used by malevolent actors (that is: cyber criminals, not Willem Dafoe) to steal data, disrupt operations, conduct fraud, and partake in a slew of other sinister activities that are bad news for businesses.
+APIs are now the leading vector used by malevolent actors (think: cyber criminals, not Willem Dafoe) to steal data, disrupt operations, conduct fraud, and partake in a slew of other sinister activities that are bad news for businesses.

 With APIs becoming fundamental to modern app development, the attack surface — all entry points through which an attacker could potentially gain unauthorized access to a network or system to extract or enter data or to carry out other malicious activities — is continually increasing.
 The solution?
 API security.